 |To South Retezat:||From Petroşani, take national road 66 (European E79) south and make a right turn at Iscroni (just by Petroşani) towards Uricani and Câmpu lui Neag (national road 66A).
 This road has asphalt cover beyond the Buta gorge tourist center (Complex turistic Cheile Butii), where you can park the car.
 Accommodation is available here (ideal for climbing in Buta gorge), or by walking further up to Cabana Buta (hut, ideal for exploring the southern main ridge and Little Retezat).|

-I recommend using a route planner (two of them are listed in the External Links section) and get directions to Haţeg or Petroşani from where you are coming.
+I recommend using an online route planner and getting directions to Haţeg or Petroşani from where you intend to approach.

 The nearest point of access is Ohaba de Sub Piatră, which can be reached from Deva /Déva/ or Petroşani by passenger trains that connect these cities.
 From Ohaba de Sub Piatră train stop, minivans (or as they are locally called, "maxi-taxi"-s) provide affordable means of getting to Cabana Cârnic, if you wish to skip the rather boring and long first section of ascending to the feet of the forests.
 A timetable and phone number can be found here.

-For up-to date information about available trains I recommend using the DB website to check actual situation (see the External Links section).
+For up-to date information about available trains I recommend using the Deutsche Bahn's website to check the actual situation).

 Hiking routes in Romania are marked by red, yellow and blue colors, and use three shapes: stripe, dot and triangle.
 From this point, I will use abbreviations for these (for example: YT=yellow triangle, RD=red dot, BS=blue stripe, and so on...).